-Get Help: Sources of Technical Assistance
+Get Help: Technical Assistance & Resources

 Funding for:

 These organizations may be able to help you with questions about the funding described on this website.
 Additional technical assistance for specific funds is listed under “Where can I get more information?” on the pages for those funds.
 Email us if you learn of other sources of assistance.
+Following the list of organizations are some other useful resources.

 • The Southern Economic Advancement Project (SEAP) can provide pro bono services that match Southern-based 501(c)(3)s and local governments with specialists who offer a wide range of technical assistance including grant writing, data and research, capacity building, and long-term strategic and organizational planning.
 Contact Liza Crichton or visit theseap.org to get started.